apuhegde/TransBorderFreight-pySpark-BigQuery-Looker/README.md

 # **Analysis of transborder freight data between the USA, Canada and Mexico**

 The last few years have witnessed significant developments in North American trade, including the renegotiation of NAFTA into the USMCA, trade tensions and tariff disputes due to changing governments, and the impact of the COVID-19 pandemic.
-I was interested in analyzing freight transport data to assess the possible effects of these events on trends in transborder trade between the three biggest countries in North America - USA, Canada and Mexico.
+I was interested in analyzing freight transport data to assess the possible effects of these events on trends over a decade (2014-2023) in transborder trade between the three biggest countries in North America - USA, Canada and Mexico.

 ## Objective